SUKHMAN-SINGH-1612/CODSOFT/readme.md

 ### rock-paper-scissor-game.py

 This file contains the code for a simple Rock, Paper, Scissors game.
-The game is implemented as a class `RockPaperScissors` with the following methods:
+The game is implemented as a class `Rock-Paper-Scissor-Game` with the following methods:

 - `get_computer_choice()`: This method randomly selects the computer's choice from 'rock', 'paper', or 'scissors'.
 - `determine_winner(user_choice, computer_choice)`: This method determines the winner of the game based on the user's choice and the computer's choice.